rust-vmm/community/docs/crate_release.md

 - Fixed #42, the worst bug ever.
 ```

-7. Push the tag to the upstream repository: `git push upstream --tags`.
-In this
+7. Push the tag to the upstream repository: `git push upstream vm-awesome-v1.2.0`.
-   example, the upstream remote points to the original repository (not your
+   In this example, the upstream remote points to the original repository
-   fork).
+   (not your fork).

 8. Create a GitHub release.
 Go to the Releases page in the crate's repository
    and click Draft a new release (button on the right).
 In Tag version, pick